Bread Halwa Recipe

 Ingredients & Substitutions

-- Sugar – I used organic cane sugar, but you’re also welcome to try white sugar, brown sugar, jaggery, or coconut sugar instead.
+- Sugar: I used organic cane sugar.
+You can also use white sugar, brown sugar, jaggery or coconut sugar.

 This bread ka halwa recipe comes together without much fuss.
 The hardest part is all the stirring!
 Here’s how it is made: